Richard Buckman

-Richard Buckman, also known as the Barracuda Buckman, is a New Zealand rugby union player who plays for the Kobelco Kobe Steelers in the Japan Rugby League One competition.
+Richard Buckman (born 27 May 1989) is a New Zealand rugby union player, who currently plays as a midfield back, wing or fullback for the Kobelco Kobe Steelers in the Japan Rugby League One competition.

 Early life

 Buckman was born in Palmerston North, and went to Argyll School.
 In 2002, he was the Ross Shield player of the tournament.
 In 2004, he was selected for the Central Districts Under 15 Rugby League side and was a standout player.
 He attended Napier Boys' High School and was a member of their 1st XV.